 This once was a pagan building and changed to Catholic.
-The natural sun dial inside is amazing.
+The natural sundial inside is amazing.
 There is also drains on the floor if it rains.
 There is a tide of people pushing to get in.
-It is like a tidal wave, where we are sucked in at the entrance and washed up in the centre.
+It is like a tidal wave, where we are sucked in at the entrance and washed up in the center.

 And the winning item for Rome.
+Yes, Rome under renovation still wins! but why?
 It is not history for Explorason.
 It is connecting clear straws!

 So this weekend we leave Rome.
 We have nowhere to stay tonight.
 No definite plans.
 Explorason wants to “touch” something (stay tuned – we’ll tell you later what it is), and so we head there.

 Our journey is taking a whole new, and unplanned chapter from here.